NASA-NAVO/workshop-dev/KNOWN_ISSUES.md

 #  Known issues and workarounds

-PyVO is an open development, Astropy-affiliated package that is still being whipped into shape for users.
-The VO services themselves are each dependent on their own institutional implementations, which vary.
+PyVO is an open development, Astropy-affiliated package that is still being whipped into shape for end users.
+The VO services themselves are each dependent on their own institutional implementations, which can and do vary.
 There are therefore sometimes minor incompatibilities, and occasionally major ones.
-Those we have run into, we document here along with any workaround.
+Those we have run into, we document here along with any workarounds we find.
 But one benefit of the VO is that there may be other services offering the same data with a different implementation.
-So if a given service is not working for you, go back to the registry to see if there might be another.
+So if a given service is not working for you, try going back to the registry to see if there might be another.

-###  3. PyVO regsearch() argument keywords must be a list
+###  PyVO regsearch() keywords argument usage

 If you search

 > vo.regsearch(servicetype='image',keywords='galex')

-then you will get all results matching 'g', 'a', 'l', 'e', OR 'x'.
+then you will get *all* results matching 'g', 'a', 'l', 'e', *or* 'x'.

-**Workaround**:  To match a string, make it a list of one.
+**Workaround**:  To match a string, make it a list of one string.

 > vo.regsearch(servicetype='image',keywords=['galex'])

+Note also that each string in the list given to PyVO's regsearch() keywords argument is searched in the subject, description, and title of the resource.

+**Workaround**:   If you want to search for the ivoid/identity, you have to do this after the fact, with e.g.,

+> vo.regsearch(servicetype='image',keywords=['sdss'])
+> for i,service in enumerate(tap_services):
+>    if b'gavo' in tap_services.table['ivoid'][i]:
+>        sdss_gavo_service=service
+>        break
+>  sdss_gavo_service.search(query)

+Furthermore, in the case of the resource subject metadata (not easily accessible through Python), the match is a partial string match.
+In the case of the description and title, the special function *ivo_hasword* is used, which is a softer matching not currently well documented.
+Some experimentation may be required to isolate what you want.

-### 4. Indexing and slicing registry results
+### Indexing and slicing registry results

 > services=vo.regsearch(servicetype='image')